LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 ![](img/whats-new-sept-6.png)

 ## WCAG 2.1 AA certification
 Our Conversational Cloud officially holds a WCAG 2.1 AA certification for Web Messaging, ensuring our solution is accessible to everyone.
+Read more about our accessibility [here]( https://knowledge.liveperson.com/security-regulations-accessibility-policy.html#conversational-cloud-accessibility-conformance-statements).

 ![](img/WNS-6.png)